tyronyiu/Uni/BUS355/Assignment_1.md

 > cigars.
 That person doesn't appear in the Sorkin film.
 > (Mossberg, 2015)

+Steve most of the movie was very emotionally cold, absent and distanced, especially to people that should be close to him.
+Though, at the very end of the movie that all changed and the warm, understanding, caring and sensible side of Steve, of which Mossberg would have liked to see more of, surfaced and presented itself to the audience in an adequate manner.
-Mossberg's opinions about this movie coincide with mine, in that the movie had a focus on the early part of his life, filled with his impulsiveness, rather than being a balanced, actual representation of Steve.
+Henceforth, Mossberg's opinions about this movie coincide with mine, in that the movie had a focus on the early part of his life, filled with his impulsiveness, rather than being a balanced, actual representation of Steve.
 But that is what happens when one limits the scope of coverage of a movie, parts are being left out, which may be important for the overall picture, but are not what the movie produces by intending to show his struggles rather than his experienced and wise character at the more mature state of his life.

 Steve Wozniak, the second most known Apple co-founder, also gave a statement on the movie after its release, but had seen in pre-production already, thus had a